PennyLaneAI/catalyst/doc/dev/transforms.rst

 Note that this addition in ``RegisterAllPasses.cpp`` needs to happen in the ``lib/Catalyst/Transforms`` directory, regardless of which dialect your pass belongs to.

-Now that we have written our shiny new pass, we can build it by going back to the top-level ``catalyst`` directory and
+Now that we have written our shiny new pass, we can build it by going back to the top-level ``catalyst`` directory and call the command line instruction

 .. code-block::